 4.4.6.
 Contracting Party authorities shall enforce the prohibition of manipulation devices and manipulation strategies related to emissions.
 If a manipulation device or strategy related to emissions is identified, market surveillance authorities shall proceed in accordance with Chapter XI on Safeguard Clauses of Regulation (EU) 2018/858 or equivalent provisions in other Contracting Parties.

 4.4.7.
-[Contracting Party authorities shall ensure a uniform application of criteria for the assessment of screening tests, by taking into consideration guidance published by regional authorities and the information available within the EU Forum for Exchange of Information on Enforcement or similar entity in another Contracting Party.]
+Contracting Party authorities shall ensure a uniform application of criteria for the assessment of screening tests, by taking into consideration applicable guidance published by regional authorities and the information available within the EU Forum for Exchange of Information on Enforcement or similar entity in another Contracting Party.

 4.5.
 Roles and responsibilities of Contracting Parties and recognised third parties